For approved readers

 Morning briefing

-• Writes the top of my daily note.
+• Wrote the top of my daily note.

-• Runs first thing — sets the day's frame.
+• Ran first thing — set the day's frame.

 Post-call digest